• Skip to primary navigation

 From what I've heard from some in the medical profession, an iron panel is inexpensive and used to be a pretty standard part of annual blood work up until 1997, but no longer is.

-To learn more about your own iron levels, you can simply request an iron panel from your doctor, or you can always order one yourself and self-pay from somewhere like this for about $48.
+To learn more about your own iron levels, you can simply request an iron panel from your doctor, or if you're a current client, you can request one.
 Then you'll of course want to work with your doctor or naturopath who can guide you on how to interpret the results and direct you as needed.

 You can also get a 23andme Ancestry report here for about $99, which includes your raw genetic data that can tell you if you have the genes for iron overload (more about this here).